One Exercise Per Muscle Group?

 The Story of “Bear” – The King of Our College Gym!

-I’m going to do something I haven’t ever done before on this blog.
 I’m basically going to do half a post, then send you over to another site to get the rest of the info.
 I’m not an expert on this subject and just want to guide you in the right direction.
-If you think “4 X 7″ means 4 sets of 7 reps, then you would be mistaken.
+If you think “4 X 7” means 4 sets of 7 reps, then you would be mistaken.
 It is referring to something quite a bit different than that.

 [I learned about 4 X 7 periodization from my buddy Ryan.
 I had a beer with him earlier this year in Seattle and he told me of his plans to move to Malta.
 I thought he was crazy until I saw some of his photos.
 This place is amazing!]